Give today to support disadvantaged people across the UK. Donate now.

 High value event planning

-We may also produce short biographies of you if you who are due to attend an event that we may be hosting.
+We may also produce short biographies of you if you are due to attend an event that we may be hosting.
 This helps our people to understand more about you and your interests or connections to us.

 Ethical screening and minimising risk